|

-harassed, men and boys beaten and murdered.* On September 15, 2001 in Mesa, Arizona, Balbir Singh Sodhi, a Sikh man, became the first person murdered in the hate epidemic.
-Out of the estimated nineteen people murdered in the immediate aftermath, four were turbaned Sikh men.
 Many hate crimes and incidents have gone unreported.
-The federal government officially reported a 1700% increase in ‘anti-Muslim’ hate crimes, from 28 in 2000 to 481 in 2001.
-This only includes crimes both reported to and recorded by police departments.
-Community and civil rights organizations have reported thousands of hate incidents in the year following 9-11, including at least nineteen murders.
+The federal government officially reported a 1700 per cent increase in ‘anti-Muslim’ hate crimes, just from 28 in 2000 to 481 in 2001.
+And this only includes crimes both reported to and recorded by police departments.
+Community and civil rights groups have reported thousands of hate incidents in the years following 9-11, including at least nineteen murders.
 Hate crimes are only the tip of the iceberg.

 Violent hate crimes are the most obvious manifestation of a wide range